strblr/pegase/README.md

 - _Intuitive_, meaning everything is as straightforward as it can get and you will never feel lost.
 - _Powerful_, in that it lets you express complex expressions, requirements, semantic actions, and directives in simple ways.
   [`RegExp` instances](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp)
-  can be integrated directly into grammars, with capturing groups being automatically forwarded seamlessly to Pegase.
+  can be integrated directly into grammars, with capturing groups being automatically and seamlessly forwarded to pegase.
 - _Highly configurable_ : You can create your own `Parser` subclasses, add plugins with custom directives and global rules, share these plugins on npm, etc.